 Behold: the work of Alice Teeple – photographer, visual artist, musician, performance artist and writer.
 Teeple’s work has been seen in Post-Punk.com, Rolling Stone, NPR.org, Empirical Nonsense, PetaPixel, Downtown Magazine, CVLT NATION, Broadway World, Voyage LA, and a myriad of album covers.
 Her work was recently included a group show at Ed.
-Varie in NYC, and is currently planning a solo exhibit for Autumn 2022.
+Varie in NYC.

 Born in rural Pennsylvania, Teeple’s childhood was filled with fairy tales and the wild unknown.
 Spending much of her early life at the historical museum her family operated also inspired her taste for time travel.